SamHulme1/Art-By-Jamie/README.md

 ### This site is deployed in git hub pages.
 These steps were taken on deployment

 1. Login and locate the repository titled [art by jamie](https://github.com/SamHulme1/art-by-jamie).
 2. Locate the settings at the top of the repository menu.
-Make sure not to click the settings at the top of the page,
+Make sure not to click the settings at the top of the page
-3. Scroll down the page, to the left you should be able to see pages under Code and Automation click pages.
+3. Scroll down the page, to the left you should be able to see pages under Code and Automation click pages
-4. Change the source branch from none to main using the dropdown menu.
+4. Change the source branch from none to main using the dropdown menu
 5. Doing this will refresh the page, scroll back down and locate the link to the active page.
 Click the link to see the deployed site!

 ## Testing